noahwoo/noahwoo.github.io/papers/llm/transformers/transformers.md

 - **[A Mathematical Framework for Transformer Circuits](https://transformer-circuits.pub/2021/framework/index.html)**
 - **[In-context Learning and Induction Heads](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html)**
 - **Efficient Transformers: A Survey, 2020, Google**
-    - In one word: characterizes a large and thoughtful selection of recent efficiency-favored "X-former" models, providing an organized and comprehensive overview of existing work and models across multiple domains
+    - **In one word**: characterizes a large and thoughtful selection of recent efficiency-favored "X-former" models, providing an organized and comprehensive overview of existing work and models across multiple domains
 - **Transformer-XL: Attentive Language Models Beyond a Fixed-Length Context, 2019, Google**
-    - In one word: a transformer architecture that enables learning dependency beyond a fixed length without disrupting temporal coherence
+    - **In one word**: a transformer architecture that enables learning dependency beyond a fixed length without disrupting temporal coherence
     - Method in details:
         - a segment level recurrence mechanism
         - hidden state sequence of previous segment fixed and cached to be reused as extra (k,v) context in next segment